 - If your child can walk I don’t recommend bringing pram.
-Technically prams are allowed inside though I noticed a lot of prams parked outside the entrance (unsecured);
+Prams are parked outside the entrance (unsecured);

 - Closest toilets outside the centre entrance are on Level 1 near Zara.
 There is also a parents room with a child-sized toilet;

 - Allow 2-3 hours for your visit.
-Baby 2.0 (4yo) stayed for 4 hours because he was happy to repeat activities over and over again.
+Baby 2.0 (4yo) stays for 4 hours because he is happy to repeat activities over and over again.
 A younger child will not be able to do some of the activities and an older child may not want to do things more than once but may build more intricate models that require more time;

 - Make use of the free wifi while you’re waiting in line (or just waiting for the kids to finish playing!);